StarExec/StarExec/distribution/INSTALL.markdown

 two directories named `sandbox` and `sandbox2`.
 These should also use the tomcat user and the star-web group.

 8) Sudo permissions need to be configured.
-Starexec uses sudo in several locations to execute commands as other users, most often to execute commands using the SANDBOX_USER_ONE and SANDBOX_USER_TWO users.
+StarExec uses sudo in several locations to execute commands as other users, most often to execute commands using the SANDBOX_USER_ONE and SANDBOX_USER_TWO users.
 The 'tomcat' user will need all of the following sudo permissions.